leegeunhyeok/esbuild-dependency-graph/README.md

 // Get module.
 graph.getModule('path/to/code.ts'); // `Module`

-// Add new module to the graph. graph.addModule(
+// Register new module to the graph. (it also can be override registered modules) graph.addModule(
   'path/to/code.ts',
   ['path/to/dependency-a', 'path/to/dependency-b'],
   ['path/to/dependent'],
 ); // `void`

+// Remove module from graph.
+graph.removeModule('path/to/code.ts'); // `void`

 // Get dependencies of the specified module. graph.dependenciesOf('path/to/code.ts'); // `ModulePath[]`